 From time to time we will post blogs and other content in our Insights and Publications sections offering comments and views from the Business Council on topics currently under discussion or on emerging issues that we believe are important to our province and our country.

 As a non-partisan organization the Business Council refrains from endorsing candidates or parties; but we do advocate polices we feel are in the best interests of Manitoba and Canada.
-There are an abundance of critical issues, nationally and provincially that will be at the forefront of discussions over the coming months.
+There is an abundance of critical issues, nationally and provincially that will continue to be at the forefront of discussions over the coming months.

 When assessing government statements and commitments whether on trade policy, taxation, labour and skills training, infrastructure, innovation, or capital investment we need to consider the very important implications for our province.
 And especially in Manitoba, how will we engage with our indigenous people?
 Also do we have the right mix of economic and social policy?
 Have we considered our environmental approaches and impacts?
 Through all of this everybody will have their own priorities, but we need to agree on the policy mix that will carry us forward.